Soft Cheeses

 Ricotta

-The lighter, fluffier, finer (and, some say, more flavorless) cousin of cottage cheese, ricotta is made from the whey left over from making other cheese, though some milk may be added to increase yield.
+The lighter, fluffier, finer (and, some say, more flavorless) cousin of cottage cheese, ricotta is made from the whey left over from making other cheeses, though some milk may be added to increase yield.
 Ricotta differs from other soft cheeses in that it is coagulated by heat and processed with the addition of acid.
-It takes its name from the Italian word for recooked.
+It gets its name from the Italian word for recooked.

 Cream Cheese